 1. Can I eat raw spinach when pregnant?

 Yes, you can eat raw spinach when pregnant.
-However, you should buy fresh spinach and clean it thoroughly under cold water to ensure its safety.
+However, when consuming raw vegetables during pregnancy, buying fresh and washing well is important.
+Buy fresh spinach and clean it thoroughly under cold water to ensure its safety.
 You can also use a vegetable brush to remove dust and dirt from the spinach leaves’ surface.

 2. Does spinach cause gas during pregnancy?